 5. Know your price range.

 It’s easy to get sucked into a vortex of over-the-top expensive wedding dresses (hello, you’re wearing it once), which is why it pays to start shopping with a budget—or at least a price range—firmly in place.
 Don’t forget to factor in extra, such as alterations, shoes, veils, and accessories.
 That said, it’s best not to even try on gowns outside of your price range when you’re shopping for fear that you’ll fall madly in love with a gazillion-dollar gown only be be let down by every other dress you try.

 We’ve been to too many weddings where, surprisingly, it’s the bride that looks totally out of place—not any of the guests.
 Psyched for your exotic destination beach wedding, but dying to wear a princess-style ball gown?
 Not gonna work!
 Tying the knot in a fancy big-city hotel on a Saturday night?
-Skip the easy-breezy white sundress and flat sandals.
-Trust us: Wearing something that compliments the setting and the background of your venue will look stylish and timeless.
+Skip the easy-breezy white sundress and bare feet.
+Trust us: Wearing something that compliments the setting and the background of your venue will look stylish—and timeless in photos.

-Between differing tastes, generations, opinions, and levels of knowledge about your personal style, you’ll only end up confused and in desperate need of some Advil (or a strong cocktail.)
+Between differing tastes, generations, opinions, and levels of knowledge about your personal style, you’ll only end up confused and in desperate need of some Advil (or a couple of stiff martinis.)
 Plus, the decision is—when it comes down to it—nobody’s to make but yours.
 Instead, we suggest bringing one or two people who know you and your style well, and who are calm, honest, and modern.

 Yes, it’s important to know your own style—and not compromise—but you might be surprised how good you look and feel in a style, cut, or length you normally wouldn’t have expected.
 Likewise, dress styles you filled your Pinterest boards with might look terribly unflattering IRL, so there’s nothing to lose by trying on as many dresses as you can.